 Welcome to the world of throw away packing.
 Your carry on kit is about to get a lot lighter!

 I plan my carry on pack with precision.
 Nothing makes the cut without careful consideration.
 It's not unusual for me to travel for a month with just three pairs of trousers and five shirts - and I always try to under-pack my bag, leaving room for souvenirs.
-But for those first few days of the trip, before conference papers or bags of coffee claim the space, I have room for my throw away gear.
+But for those first few days of the trip, before conference papers or bags of coffee claim the space, I have room for a few extra items in addition to my usual packing list and that's where I stash my throw away gear.

 Also on the chopping block during my last trip to Europe?
 A pink cardigan (6 years old) which had been stretched out and had some mysterious micro-holes.
 There was also a purple tank top that had shrunk in the wash and required a camisole underneath for decency.
 The camisole went too -it had a pasta sauce stain that was only obscured by the purple tank top!
 Put it all together and I had a not-horrible ensemble, if only for 24 hours.

 Finally, there was a green blouse that always seemed to gap in the wrong places and a pink camisole top that was too translucent for solo wear (both did just fine when layered together for a day at the Acropolis.)
 Oh, there was also plenty of underwear that had seen better days.
 And some socks that had just one wear left in 'em.
-All told, my pack had room for four days worth of throw away outfits and, yes, I really did throw it all away!
+All told, my pack had room for four days worth of throw away outfits (in addition to my usual gear) and, yes, I really did throw it all away!

 Throw away packing has tons of travel advantages.
 It's a fun way to send off old favourites with one final hurrah.
-It's a great way to keep your pack tidy and organized during those first few sleep-zombie jet lag crazy days.
 It's an easy way to give yourself a little bit of variety in your travel wardrobe (at least at the beginning of your trip.)
 And at least you're not wearing the identical shirt in EVERY photo you take - there's more than one color going on!
-And It's awesome to feel like your pack is getting LIGHTER every day you travel.
+It's fun to mix and match outfits, pairing standard items from your regular travel list with more funky stuff that's only good for one final wear.
+And it's awesome to feel like your pack is getting LIGHTER every day you travel.

 I'm completely obsessed with packing - maybe a little too obsessed - but I think throw away packing is something everyone can all get behind.
 It's easy, it's free, and it's fun.
 What's not to love?